ecsnavarretemit/cmsc265-image-transition/README.md

-# OpenCV - Node Project
+# CMSC 265 Exercise 1 - Smooth transition from one image to another

 ## Installing dependencies